 The ACT Report, National Walking and Cycling Participation Survey 2021, now the responsibility of the Cycling and Walking Australia and New Zealand (CWANZ), confirms what we have long suspected.
 Cycling as a mode of transport has not increased in the ACT.
 In the last 10 years, there has been no statistical significant change in the cycling participation.
 What should we do differently.

 Movement and Place was applied to Northbourne Avenue in the City And Gateway Urban Design Framework (December 2018).
 Northbourne Avenue is awkwardly envisioned as an Urban Boulevard with Transit with both high movement and high place.
 Is such a thing possible?

 As attractive as it may be to build on a greenfield, the future of the ACT is urban renewal – taking the old and turning it into something new.
-In this context, we expect to hear a lot more from RobertsDay, a leading Australian urban planning firm and has penned many of Canberra’s future urban areas, including Ginninderry, Molonglo Stage 3 Project Design Brief and the little known village in Red Hill.
+In this context, we expect to hear a lot more from RobertsDay, a leading Australian urban planning firm that has penned many of Canberra’s future urban areas, including Ginninderry, Molonglo Stage 3 Project Design Brief, and the little known village in Red Hill.

 Active travel faces many barriers.
 One is our perceptions of a safety, or fear.
 As a society, we seem to be getting more fearful.
 Our perceptions of safety are important.
 Psychology and neuroscience has come a long way to explaining our nature.
 The availability cascade is a contributing factor in our perception of risk.

 Extracts from the Moving Canberra 2019-2045 Integrated Transport Strategy regarding the Movement and Place Framework.